 Delegates at the ONA ( New York)

 Apple Store ( Regent Street)

-David bought his first Apple in 1999, though he’d been using one since 1993.
-Apple profiled him as one of the leading creatives in the world using a Mac.
+I bought my first Apple in 1999, though I’d been using one since 1993.
+Apple profiled me as one of the leading creatives in the world using a Mac.
 More here

 Read Broadcast magazine article here

 If you’d like to contact me.
 You can get me here @viewmagazine or here David[at]viewmagazine.tv or leave a comment.

 A Ghanaian-Brit, he was voted one of the top 40 most influential Ghanaians abroad by the Ghana High commissioned backed-Ghana Abroad.